Getting Started with Agent Builder

-Create and share custom workflows to automate repetitive tasks and elevate your team's output.
+Create and share custom Workflow agents to automate repetitive tasks and elevate your team's output.

 Overview

-Use Workflow Builder to codify repeatable work—whether it’s document review, client intake, or multi-step legal analysis—so your team can execute with precision and speed.
+Use Agent Builder to codify repeatable work—whether it’s document review, client intake, or multi-step legal analysis—so your team can execute with precision and speed.

-• Modular Design: Create workflows with step-by-step guidance including user inputs, AI actions, logic conditions, and structured outputs.
+• Modular Design: Create Workflow agents with step-by-step guidance including user inputs, AI actions, logic conditions, and structured outputs.

 • Firm-Custom Logic: Add branching paths with Conditional steps based on selections, tailoring the flow to user choices.